flutter/website/src/docs/resources/bug-reports.md

 ## Create an Issue on GitHub

-* A new issue may be created in the [Flutter repo]({{site.github}}/flutter/flutter/issues/new/choose) on GitHub.
+* A new issue might be created in the [Flutter repo]({{site.github}}/flutter/flutter/issues/new/choose) on GitHub.

 ## Provide some Flutter Diagnostics